 For over 60 years, the Joseph and Harvey Meyerhoff Family Charitable Funds (“the Funds”) have been making grants in Baltimore, in the Jewish community locally, nationally, the former Soviet Union, and in Israel.
 Today, members of our professional team continue the enduring legacy of those who preceded them.

 Elizabeth R. Minkin, Bud and Lyn’s granddaughter, is the President of the Funds.
-She is responsible for the day-to-day operations of the Funds in concert with its board of directors.
+She is responsible for the day-to-day operations of the Funds in concert with the grants committee.
 She provides oversite of all initiatives locally and nationally, along with an extensive portfolio of programs and capital projects in Israel.
 Prior to her work at the Funds, Buffy spent more than 12 years in the real estate industry, both in residential construction and development and in commercial brokerage services.
 She is an active leader in both the Jewish and secular Baltimore communities, receiving several awards for her leadership in the Baltimore Jewish community.
 In addition to her board service, she is active in both of her children’s schools.
 Buffy is a 1996 graduate of Union College in Schenectady, NY, with a B.A. in Economics and a minor in French.
 Buffy and her husband, Will Minkin, an attorney and active community leader, live in Baltimore County with their two children.

 Misty Gibson, Esq. is the Director of Grants and Programs.
 She manages our Baltimore Target Neighborhood grantmaking and roundtables, oversees our grants process and capital projects, engages our next generation, and a variety of other projects.
-She has been with the Funds for ten years and has over fifteen years’ experience working in government, political campaigns, and non-profit organizations.
+She has been with the Funds since 2007 and has over fifteen years’ experience working in government, political campaigns, and non-profit organizations.
 Misty is a graduate of Otterbein University in Westerville, Ohio, and obtained her J.D. from the University of Baltimore School of Law in 2011.
-She lives in Baltimore County with her husband, their two children, and a neurotic border collie.
+She lives in Baltimore County with her husband and their two children.

 Brooke Brodsky is the Funds' Program Assistant.
-She assists with all aspects of our grantmaking and handles scheduling and other administrative and support tasks.
+She assists with all aspects of our grantmaking and handles scheduling and other administrative and support activities.
 Brooke is originally from Chicago.
 She lives in Baltimore with her husband and children.